soo941226/soo941226/README.md

 Now I'm starting to like test.
 So I'm trying to write codes to testable.

-If I had to know something, I studied really really very hard and put a lot of efforts🔥, until I could teach someone.
+If I had to know something, I studied super hard and put a lot of efforts🔥, until I could teach someone.

 I'm not good at English. so if you find some wrong words or awkward sentences, please point it out😄